dan13g/northstyle/README.md

 # northstyle

-Lean local EL stack for a Postgres OLTP source and Airbyte CDC into Snowflake raw.
+Lean local EL stack for a Postgres OLTP source and Airbyte CDC into Snowflake raw

 ## What is in this repo